linode/apl-docs/docs/for-devs/get-started/lab-11.md

 ---
 slug: lab-11
-title: Configure Argo CD image updater
+title: Configure ArgoCD image updater
 sidebar_label: Lab 11
 ---

-In the previous part, you have seen how to use Argo CD to automatically deploy applications by adding the Kubernetes manifests in to the gitops repo in Gitea.
-You can also use Argo CD to deploy Helm charts and automatically update the version of the deployed image.
+In the previous part, you have seen how to use ArgoCD to automatically deploy applications by adding the Kubernetes manifests in to the gitops repo in Gitea.
+You can also use ArgoCD to deploy Helm charts and automatically update the version of the deployed image.

 :::info
-Argo CD currently only supports the image update feature in combination with a Helm chart.
+ArgoCD currently only supports the image update feature in combination with a Helm chart.
 :::

 ## Upload a Helm chart to Harbor